ElektraInitiative/libelektra/src/libgetenv/README.md

 Note that keys can contain / to form hierarchies, e.g. `--elektra-name=app/profile`

-Note that the options are available in three different variants:
+Note that the option are available in three different variants:

 1. as commandline parameter: `--elektra-<option>`,
    which are *not* passed through exec(3) calls.
 1. as environment variable: `ELEKTRA_<OPTION>`.
    which might be passed through exec(3) calls, but are removed by clearenv(3) calls.
-1. as Elektra KDB entry: `/env/options/<option>`,
+1. as Elektra KDB entry: `/env/option/<option>`,
-   which are the way to achieve an option to be enabled for every application. e.g. `kdb set user/env/options/clearenv` to clear the environment for all applications started by that user (note that at least `PATH` should to be set using `kdb set user/env/fallback/PATH "/bin:/usr/bin"` then).
+   which are the way to achieve an option to be enabled for every application. e.g. `kdb set user/env/option/clearenv` to clear the environment for all applications started by that user (note that at least `PATH` should to be set using `kdb set user/env/fallback/PATH "/bin:/usr/bin"` then).